 We often receive different objectives from multiple stakeholders, which can be extremely confusing.
 The CEO wants to see banner ads plastered across popular websites.
 The Marketing Director wants the best click-through-rate in the industry.
 The Finance Director wants to grow revenue.
 So, who’s right at the end of the day?
 Achieving advertising success is often subjective, yet most of these objectives are just secondary metrics that latter up to one primary goal.
 Optimizing to maximize the efficiency of one metric may kill the success of another.

-Should I ask, what is a good return on advertising spend?
+What is a good return on advertising spend?

-Return on Ad Spend (ROAS) is just one metric that represents what you get back in revenue or value per dollar that you spend in advertising.
 It’s important to understand all metrics and how they interact with each other.
 So, what is a good return on advertising spend?
 Well, that all depends.
 We may want to ask some other questions:

 - At what point is my ROAS positively impacting profitability or value?